charleso/git-training/head.md

 Perhaps a slightly more obscure point is that a branch is just a "head" ref.
 Said another way - everything under `refs/heads` is a branch.
-We look at some other types of refs [later on](remotes.md), but for now we just must just focus on heads.
+We look at some other types of refs [later on](remotes.md), but for now we might just focus on heads.

 ### Question